 I am a moral and political philosopher interested in questions about human/animal relationships, food, liberal/libertarian political theory, and applied ethics.
 I am a British Academy Postdoctoral Fellow in the Department of Politics at the University of Sheffield.

-I am the current host of the animal studies podcast Knowing Animals and a section of editor of the open-access journal Politics and Animals.
+I am the current host of the animal studies podcast Knowing Animals.
 I am also a member of the Research Advisory Committee of the Vegan Society.

 From August 2016 to July 2017, I was the Postdoctoral Fellow in Animal Studies in the Department of Philosophy at Queen’s University, Kingston, Ontario.
 I was supervised by Professor Will Kymlicka, and used the time to begin writing a monograph provisionally entitled Just Fodder: The Ethics and Politics of Feeding Animals.
 In the book, I explore the moral and political significance of the multifarious relationships that humans have with animals, from personal relationships of companionship and friendship through to the much more distant relationships that humans (as individuals, states and societies) have with completely “wild” animals.